How to Protect Your Business from Hackers

 Don’t Rely on Big Multinational Services.

-As we’ve seen with the recent Solarwinds and FireEye attacks, big companies are big targets.
-If you rely on a service that supplies security to many companies around the world, you may be complacent about attackers.
+Big companies are big targets, as we’ve seen with the recent SolarWinds and FireEye attacks.
+You may be complacent about attackers if you rely on a service that supplies security to many companies worldwide.

 Devote Adequate Time and Money

 An important factor ignored by many business owners is how much time and money is being spent on cybersecurity.
-Ensure that you have allocated resources to spend on making your network, hardware, and online accounts secure.
+Ensure you have allocated resources to make your network, hardware, and online accounts secure.